openstack/devstack/doc/source/index.rst

        devstack/tools/create-stack-user.sh; su stack

 #.
-Start the install
+Start the install, this will take a few minutes.

    ::

        cd devstack; ./stack.sh

-   It takes a few minutes, we recommend `reading the script <stack.sh.html>`__ while it is building.

 Guides
 ======